LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/intents.md

 3. In the upper-right corner, click **New domain**.

-4. On the Add Domain page, give your domain a name (e.g., "Getting Started Domain"), select "Manual", and click **Add Domain**.
+4. On the Add Domain page, give your domain a name (e.g., "Getting Started Domain"), select "Manual", and click **Add**.
 (While you will manually add intents and entities, they can be imported from a CSV file too.)

     This displays the Add Intent page.
 Now you can begin to create an intent.